Pharmacology and Physiology, Ph.D.

-- All classes have morning schedules, leaving the afternoons and evenings free for research.
+- All formal coursework is scheduled during the morning hours, leaving the afternoons and evenings free for research.
+All classes have morning schedules, leaving the afternoons and evenings free for research.

 - Coursework is followed by a preliminary examination that takes the form of the speciﬁc aims and research strategies sections of an NIH R21 application.
 Students will then complete two to three years of graduate work devoted almost exclusively to research related to the dissertation project.
 Successful completion of a written dissertation along with public and private oral defenses are required for graduation.